Bigg Boss Kannada season 8

-The eighth season of the Indian Kannada-language reality television game show Bigg Boss premiered on 28 February 2021.
+The eighth season of the Indian Kannada-language version of the Big Brother reality television franchise, known as Bigg Boss, premiered on 28 February 2021.
 It is produced by Endemol Shine India under the control of Banijay and broadcast on Colors Kannada with Kiccha Sudeepa as the host.

 The season was suspended on 8 May 2021, due to the COVID-19 pandemic.
 The last episode was aired after a show run for 71 days and later it continued from 23 June 2021 onwards.